freenas/freenas-docs/userguide/storage.rst

-The :menuselection:`Pool --> Import Disk` screen, shown in :numref:`Figure %s <zfs_import_disk_fig>`, is used to import a **single** disk that has been formatted with the UFS, NTFS, MSDOS, or EXT2 filesystem.
+The :menuselection:`Pool --> Import Disk` screen, shown in :numref:`Figure %s <zfs_import_disk_fig>`, is used to import a **single** disk that is formatted with the UFS, NTFS, MSDOS, or EXT2 filesystem.
 The import is meant to be a temporary measure to copy the data from a disk to an existing ZFS dataset.
 Only one disk can be imported at a time.